 The process of seeking regulatory de novo classification or clearance to market a medical device is expensive and time consuming.
 There can be no assurance that marketing authorization will be granted.
 In October 2022, the FDA notified us that our de novo classification request for AspyreRx was accepted for substantive review.
 In July 2023, the FDA notified us that AspyreRx was authorized for marketing.
 If we are not successful in obtaining timely marketing authorization for our other product candidates from the FDA, we may never be able to pursue authorization by foreign regulatory authorities or to generate significant revenue and may be forced to cease operations.
 The FDA de novo classification process requires an applicant to demonstrate the safety and efficacy based, in part, on extensive data, including, but not limited to preclinical, clinical trial, technical, manufacturing and labeling data.
-The FDA regulatory clearance process requires an applicant to demonstrate the device to be marketed is as safe and effective, that is, substantially equivalent, to a legally marketed device and the de novo classification process requires an applicant to demonstrate the safety and effectiveness of a new device.
-The FDA can delay, limit or deny de novo classification or clearance of a device for many reasons, including:
+The FDA regulatory clearance process requires an applicant to demonstrate the device to be marketed is as safe and effective, that is, substantially equivalent, to a legally marketed device and the de novo classification process requires an applicant to demonstrate the safety and effective, that july context and the de novo classification process requires an applicant to demonstrate the safety and effective, that is, substantially equivalent, to a legally marketed device and the de novo classification or clearance of a device for many reasons, including: